spacetelescope/roman_tools/README.md

 Would you like to view the [tutorial notebooks](#tutorial-notebooks) or [install the simulation tools locally](#install-the-simulation-tools-locally)?

 To cite our tools, we ask that you reference [Pontoppidan et al. 2016, "Pandeia: a multi-mission exposure time calculator for JWST and WFIRST", Proc.
 SPIE.
 9910.](http://dx.doi.org/10.1117/12.2231768) and/or [Perrin et al. 2014, "Updated point spread function simulations for JWST with WebbPSF", Proc.
 SPIE.
 9143.](http://adsabs.harvard.edu/abs/2014SPIE.9143E..3XP).
-If you use GalSim's WFIRST capabilities, cite [Rowe *et al.* 2015]

 ## Tutorial notebooks